Project-Cepi/.github/profile/README.md

 ## About
 Cepi is an open source Minecraft MMORPG that's focused on systematic tooling and enjoyable content.

+## Usage
+The main cepi instance is located in `cepi.world`, and all tooling revolves around it.

+## Contributing
+Our development server is entirely open source.
+Feel free to contribute to any of the repositories below and make your stamp on the Cepi tooling!

+We use Kotlin as our primary language, and Java is used solely for contributing to other pieces of software.

 ## Contact

 If you have any questions/feedback and would like to directly connect to the team, join our [discord](https://discord.cepi.world/8K8WMGV)